 - More costly to visit and verify the manufacturer

 - Lower payment security

 Where to Look for Clothing Manufacturers

-Now that you have a better idea of the pros and cons to finding manufacturing partners domestically and abroad, you can begin your search.
-There’s a few great places to start that can put you on the right track to finding your perfect apparel manufacturing partner.
+Now that you have a better idea of the pros and cons of finding manufacturing partners domestically and abroad, you can begin your search.
+There are a few great places to start that can put you on the right track to finding your perfect apparel manufacturing partner.

 Let’s take a look at some of the most popular:

 Directories & B2B Marketplaces

 Directories can be your best bet for casting a wide net.
 Some of the larger directories can contain hundreds or thousands of potential manufacturers/factories for your next project.

 While there are a lot of manufacture directories online, many of them are low-quality or outdated.
 However, there are several legitimate directories that are have done a great job of consolidating manufacture profiles.

 - Makers Row (USA Based/Paid)